MeetKai/bevy/README.md

   - vk::ImageView -> wgpu::TextureView
   - vk::Image -> wgpu::Texture

-- [] Integrate with bevy render pipeline
+- [x] Integrate with bevy render pipeline

   - currently using swapchain per-eye since bevy doesnt have multiview support yet
   - bevy_openxr plugin replaces `RenderDevice` and `RenderQueue` so that the render pipeline uses the device provided by openxr runtime
   - we also had to hack in adding an empty `Windows` so that plugins looking for windows such as bevy_ui and perspective camera don't panic
-  - I have a simple clear color working on one eye, time to clean things up, extend to both eyes, and add in transform of the VR headset
+  - there are a few pipeline changes that had to be made that I will enumerate later (support for XrProjection camera projection, add hard-coded "left/right_eye" active cameras, support XrProjection frustra updates)

 - [] Add back in motion controller/input support (it was ripped out in an effort to get the example to not panic)
 - [x] Prevent window from opening (shows as Not Responding on Windows OS).
 - [ ] Open Question: ability to have winit windows co-exist with openxr runner
-- [] Fix Android lifecycle integration
+- [] Get android working

-  - I have to re-check whether this works since we removed the creation of a primary window

 # [![Bevy](assets/branding/bevy_logo_light_dark_and_dimmed.svg)](https://bevyengine.org)